The Virality of Hate Speech on Social Media: Methods

 \subsection{Problem Statement}

 We aim to identify determinants that explain differences in the structural properties of hateful vs. normal cascades.
 For this, we perform a regression analysis, which allows us to estimate and interpret \emph{marginal effects} as follows: all else being equal, how much does a specific structural property change on average if the hateful tweet features certain author or content characteristics.
-For example, how much larger the cascade size becomes when hateful content is posted by a verified user instead of a non-verified user.
+For example, how much larger a cascade becomes when hateful content is posted by a verified user instead of a non-verified user.
 To estimate such marginal effects, we build upon explanatory modeling to ensure that the model coefficients are interpretable \cite{Breiman.2001}.

-Note that summary statistics do not suffice for our objective.
-The reason is that summary statistics allow for simple comparisons only along one variable, while explanatory regression modeling allows to capture distributional changes across multiple interdependent variables.
-To give an example, it is reasonable to assume that a user with a verified status has more followers, and vice versa.
-Then, making comparisons using summary statistics would miss this interdependence and, therefore, cannot isolate the two effects from a verified status and the number of followers.
-On the contrary, a comparison with summary statistics on one variable would be artificially \textquote{inflated} as it does not control for the other.
-However, we are here interested in estimating isolated effects for different author and content variables and, therefore, perform regression modeling to obtain marginal effects.
+Note that estimates of a regression analysis with observational data demonstrate associations and not causal paths.
+Thus, we later address the possibility of unobserved confounding by conducting a causal sensitivity analysis (see Sec.~\ref{sec:sensitivity}).